garethltm/obsibrain/2024 Semester 1/INFOSYS303 - Solutions Architecture/EA Tools.md

 ## Market Definition/Description
 Gartner defines the market for Enterprise Architecture Tools as tools that allow organizations to examine both the need for, and the impact of, change.

 They allow users to capture the interrelationships and interdependencies within and between an ecosystem of partners, operating models, capabilities, people, processes, information, and applications and technologies.

-Theyprovide a central repository to capture data and metadata about the artifacts that an enterprise cares about, and their related life cycles.
+They provide a central repository to capture data and metadata about the [[artifact(s)]] that an enterprise cares about, and their related life cycles.
 Models represent the relationships between these artifacts and are themselves treated as assets that help describe and shape the future of the enterprise.
 EA tools provide a means to model the business and IT aspects of the enterprise in support of